Sanhe Gods

 The Sanhe Gods (三和大神) are migrant day labourers in the Longhua district of Shenzhen, China.
-Their motto is "work one day, play three days (做一天玩三天)," and they often follow the lying flat (躺平) philosophy.
+Their motto is "work one day, play three days (做一天玩三天)," and they often follow the lying flat (躺平) counterculture philosophy.
 This way of life has greatly influenced social media, where they have formed a distinct subculture with a strong online presence and network.
 Even though this media movement has been censored by the government, because it tarnishes the image of a prosperous and successful developing China, these platforms also serve as a cry for help, as many Sanhe Gods survive on just 2 RMB (less than $1) a day before returning to job hunting.
 The term "Sanhe Gods" is unique to Shenzhen, but a similar population exists in Beijing, Shanghai, Kunshan, and several other cities.

-Name
+Etymology

-The term "Sanhe Gods" ("Sanhe Dashen") originated from the Sanhe Talent Market in Shenzhen which was a centre where thousands of young migrant workers gathered to look for temporary jobs.
-The term "Sanhe" originated from the name of a labour recruitment agency but became a name for the surrounding area.
-The word "Dashen" ("Gods") was initially sarcastically used in online communities to describe these unemployed youth who seem to have achieved some form of "spiritual transcendence" by rejecting mainstream labour values.
+The term "Sanhe Gods" (or "Sanhe Dashen") originated from the 'Sanhe Talent Market' in Shenzhen, which was a centre where thousands of young migrant workers gathered to look for temporary jobs.
+The word "Sanhe" originated from the name of the labour recruitment agency but became a name for the surrounding area.
+The word "Dashen" (or "Gods") was used by online communities, in a sarcastic tone, to describe these unemployed youth who seem to have achieved some form of "spiritual transcendence" by rejecting mainstream labour values.

-This name itself carries a sense of irony and contempt.
+The name carries a sense of irony and contempt.
 On the one hand, "God" symbolizes freedom from social constraints.
 On the other hand, it mocks the marginalization that these young people are facing.
 They believe in a minimalist and detached lifestyle because they only engage in short-term work when necessary to meet basic needs such as food or cheap Internet access.
-This subculture challenges the traditional understanding of success and professional ethics in reformed China and exposes the contradiction between rapid urbanization and an unstable labor market.
+This counterculture challenges the traditional understanding of success and professional ethics in reformed China and exposes the contradiction between rapid urbanization and an unstable labor market.

-Online platforms such as Baidu Tieba and Bilibili popularized the term "Sanhe God" through viral posts and documentaries, making it a symbol of Internet memes and urban disillusions.
+Online platforms such as Baidu Tieba and Bilibili popularized the term "Sanhe God" through viral posts and documentaries, making it a symbol of internet memes and urban disillusions.
 Therefore, the collective identity of the "Sanhe Gods" transformed the sense of shame into a symbolic resistance which created its own subculture.
 Their perceived failure in the labor market reflects the broader sense of insecurity in China's unstable employment system.